 Prerequisite: This is a capstone course.
 A minimum of level 1 and 2 courses are required.

 This course is designed for students seeking to enter college-level art programs.
 Young people wishing to explore their talents and learn about careers in art and students seeking self-development and personal enrichment are encouraged to enroll in this course.
 Assistance with college entrance requirements and portfolio preparation is provided.
 Ultimately students will produce a portfolio of 15-20 examples of art in the student’s area of focus.
-Evaluation is based on presentation of portfolio.
-Note: Students are expected to secure their own portfolio case; school will not supply.
-This course can be taken multiple times for advanced study of the subject.
+Evaluation is based on the presentation of portfolio.
+Note: Students are expected to secure their own portfolio case; the school will not supply.
+This course can be taken multiple times for the advanced study of the subject.

 PRACTICAL ARTS OFFERINGS

 This course develops a student’s use of simple tools and equipment for the construction of woodcraft projects.
 There will be an emphasis on the ability to use simple tools, design layout, and project completion.
 This is an introduction to woodworking focusing on the safe and proper use of woodworking tools, power machines, and materials.